 As compared to HTTP, MQTT is lightweight (very short message header and the smallest packet message size of 2 bytes), and allows to compose lengthy headers and messages.

 MQTT Protocol ensures high delivery guarantees compared to HTTP.

 There are 3 levels of Quality of Services:

 - at most once: it guarantees that message will be delivered with the best effort.

 - at least once: It guarantees that message will be delivered at a minimum of one time.
 But the message can also be delivered again..

 - exactly once: It guarantees that message will be delivered one and only one time.

 Last will & testament and Retained messages are the options provided by MQTT to users.
 With Last Will & Testament, in case of unexpected disconnection of a client, all subscribed clients will get a message from the broker.
 Newly subscribed clients will get immediate status updates via Retained message.

 HTTP Protocol has none of these abilities.

-MQTT is one of its kind message queuing protocols best suited for embedded hardware devices.
-On Software level, it supports all major operating systems and platforms.
-It has proven its certainty as an ISO standard in IOT platforms because of its more pragmatic security and message reliability.
+MQTT is one of its kind message queuing protocols, best suited for embedded hardware devices.
+On the software level, it supports all major operating systems and platforms.
+It has proven its certainty as an ISO standard in IoT platforms because of its more pragmatic security and message reliability.